Ask our AI-chatbot

 Patenting costs

-Small and medium-sized enterprises may charge expenses for the patenting of the first gong, in accordance with Section 16-40-6, paragraph 4 of the SkatteFUNN Regulations:
+Small and medium-sized enterprises (SMBs) may charge expenses for the patenting of the first gong, in accordance with Section 16-40-6, paragraph 4 of the SkatteFUNN Regulations:

 Small and medium-sized enterprises are entitled to a deduction for costs associated with first-time patenting.
 The deduction applies to all costs prior to the grant of the right in the first jurisdiction, including costs related to the preparation, filing and follow-up of the application as well as the costs of renewing the application before the right is granted.